tfabris/BlueGigaEmpeg/README.txt

    car stereo's touchscreen and steering wheel controls to be able to change tracks on the empeg.
 In addition, the same AVRCP channel allows track title and artist information to be displayed on the car stereo's touchscreen.
-   It's all accomplished by this code running on the Arduino.

 Some modification of the empeg Car is required in order for this to work.
-Make sure to perform all modifications listed in this document for this code to work correctly.
+Make sure to perform all modifications listed in this document for this to work correctly.
 Follow the "Checklist" section of this document to make sure all steps are performed.

-The audio connection works like this:
- Empeg Car ->
- I2S digital outputs from empeg Car ->
- I2S digital inputs on Bluetooth chip ->
- Bluetooth chip paired with factory car stereo via Bluetooth A2DP -> Sound from empeg comes out the car speakers.

-The data connection for playback controls works like this:
- User presses touchscreen or steering wheel playback controls in car -> Control commands are sent from car stereo via Bluetooth AVRCP -> Bluetooth chip echoes the AVRCP commands on its serial output -> Arduino board receives these serial commands on its serial port -> Arduino runs code which interprets these AVRCP commands -> Arduino outputs empeg Car serial commands to its attached RS232 -> Empeg Car receives the serial commands and performs the action.

-The data connection for track title/artist information works like this:
- Empeg Car outputs track metadata messages on its serial port -> Arduino board receives track data from the empeg serial port -> Arduino sends track data to the Bluetooth chip via its serial port -> Bluetooth chip sends track data to the car stereo -> Track data such as Title and Artist appear on the car stereo's display.

 NOTE: At the time of this writing, I only tested this on a very limited set of Bluetooth gear.
 I have tested it on:
    My Honda Accord 2017 factory stereo.
    Kenwood Bluetooth-equipped car stereo in my roommate's car.
    Plantronics Voyager Edge Bluetooth headset.